hugo-ma-alves/hugo-ma-alves.github.io/_posts/2019-03-26-pivpn-raspberry.md

 ## Requirements

 1. **Raspberry Pi**
-In this tutorial I used a Raspberry Pi 1B, it should be enough to run OpenVpn for a single user.
+In this tutorial I used a Raspberry Pi 1B, it should be enough to run OpenVPN for a single user.
 But don't expect very high throughputs.
-With my home connection 200/100 Mb/s I could only get 10 Mb/s while connected to the VPN.
+With my home connection 200/100 Mbps I could only get 10 Mbps while connected to the VPN.

 2. **A static IP or a DDNS**
 If your ISP doesn't provide you a static IP address you will need a DDNS.
 A DDNS is just a method of automatically updating a name server.
-For example the domain "demo-pivpn-hugo-ma-alves.duckdns.org" will resolve to my public IP address.
+For example the domain "demo-pivpn.duckdns.org" will resolve to my public IP address.
 But because my public address changes frequently I rely on duckDns service to keep this DNS record constantly updated with my public address.
 If you want a free solution you can use [Duck DNS](https://www.duckdns.org).
 Check the other tutorial on this site about how you can configure DuckDNS on a Raspberry.

 3.  **Port forward configured for the OpenVPN server**